CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/convert.md

 process of this conversion depends on the incoming message's format:

 - If the incoming message is HL7v2, ReportStream uses the [LinuxForHealth HL7 to FHIR Converter library](https://github.com/LinuxForHealth/hl7v2-fhir-converter#linuxforhealth-hl7-to-fhir-converter) with custom configurations from the [HL7 Metadata](https://github.com/CDCgov/prime-reportstream/tree/master/prime-router/metadata/HL7) to handle the conversion.
-- If the incoming message is FHIR, then there's nothing to be. done
+- If the incoming message is FHIR, then there's nothing to be done.
 - Apply Sender transforms specified by Sender configuration.

 > See [HL7v2-to-FHIR Transformations](../design/design/transformations.md#hl7v2-to-fhir-transformations) for more